axant/tgapp-calendarevents/README.rst

 About calendarevents
 -------------------------

-calendarevents is a Pluggable application for TurboGears2.
+calendarevents is a Pluggable calendars and events application for TurboGears2.
+It permits to create events which are associated to entities defined inside the application which plugs it in.

+Calendarevents provides support for multiple calendars and event types, by defining new event types it is possible to define how the event relates to external entities like a blog post that describes it.

+When displaying events if available weather informations for the day and location of the event will be provided.

 Installing
 -------------------------------